Charles Jamrach

 After a Bengal tiger escaped from its box at the Emporium in 1857, and picked up and carried off a passing eight- or nine-year-old boy, Jamrach "came running up and, thrusting his bare hands into the tiger's throat, forced the beast to let his captive go".
 The boy, who had approached and tried to pet the animal having never seen such a big cat before, sued Jamrach and was awarded £300 in damages.
 The tiger was sold to George Wombwell and became a popular attraction at his menagerie.
 The tiger's escape, and subsequent rescue, are commemorated by a bronze statue near the entrance to Tobacco Dock, a short distance from the scene of the incident.

 Jamrach was also largely responsible for restocking P. T. Barnum's circus after a fire in 1864.

 A sea snail, Amoria jamrachii, was named after Jamrach by John Edward Gray, keeper of zoology at the British Museum, to whom Jamrach had forwarded the shell after he obtained it.

 Jamrach was married three times, first to Mary Athanasio; then to Ellen Downing; and finally to Clara Salter.
 Two of his sons, William and Albert, also became dealers in wildlife.
 Jamrach died in Bow on 6 September 1891.
 The business prospered for some time, but encountered difficulties during the First World War.
 After Albert died in 1917, the firm went out of business in 1919.

-Portrayals in fiction
+In popular culture

+Jamrach's Menagerie was well known in Victorian England, and is a frequent contemporary reference in Victorian popular literature.

-Jamrach is mentioned briefly in Bram Stoker's Dracula as the provider of a grey Norwegian wolf to the London Zoological Gardens, which subsequently escapes.
-Stoker also mentions Jamrach, perhaps even more briefly, in his last novel, The Lair of the White Worm.
-He was featured in Carol Birch's 2011 novel Jamrach's Menagerie, which was long-listed for the Orange Prize and short-listed for the Man Booker Prize.
+Jamrach is name-dropped in Bram Stoker's Dracula (1897); H. G. Wells' The First Men in the Moon (1901); Saki's short story "Reginald's Drama" (1903); and Stoker's The Lair of the White Worm (1911).

+Carol Birch's novel Jamrach's Menagerie (2011), a work of historical fiction, was long-listed for the Orange Prize and short-listed for the Man Booker Prize.

-Jamrach's Menagerie was also featured in several episodes of the sixth season of the TV drama Ripper Street (2016).
+Jamrach's Menagerie was featured in several episodes of the fifth season of the TV drama Ripper Street (2016).

-Mentioned by Saki (H. H. Munro) in the short story "Reginald's Drama": "It would look so well on the programmes, 'Wolves in the first act, by Jamrach.'"